HaleyyT/synchronisation-simulation/readme.md

 **Group assignment handoff:** students block until the teacher assigns their group id.

-**Room admission control:** students in a group only enter when:

-their group is the next eligible group in order, and a tutor/lab room is available.
+**Room admission control:** students in a group only enter when their group is the next eligible group in order, and a tutor/lab room is available.

 **Group-as-a-unit execution:** a tutor starts the exercise only after all students in that group have entered.

-Vacate → FIFO availability: after a group leaves, the tutor reports availability and joins a FIFO queue for reassignment.
+**Vacate → FIFO availability:** after a group leaves, the tutor reports availability and joins a FIFO queue for reassignment.

-Clean shutdown: once no students are waiting, teacher dismisses tutors, then exits; main thread prints the final message.
+**Clean shutdown:** once no students are waiting, teacher dismisses tutors, then exits; main thread prints the final message.